 Engaging our communities

 Members of our school work with local communities in many different ways; we take part in public outreach activities on both large and small scales and participate in the annual Faculty event ScienceX held at the Trafford Centre and the University Community Festival.
 We often run events with the Manchester Museum and many staff have active relationships with local schools for which we have been awarded a number of Royal Society partnership awards to help with school student-led science projects.
-Outreach and widening participation activities are coordinated with the help of a committee led by Dr Katherine Harrison.
+We are also highly active through a range of activities in encouraging under-represented groups to apply for study in our department.

 In Earth and Environmental Sciences, we make a special effort to ensure that we operate in a way that is fair to all members of the school community, regardless of who they are.
 We have a dedicated committee for Equality, Diversity and Inclusion, that oversees processes and practices, identifies possible concerns and makes recommendations to improve the way we work.
 Comments and suggestions are encouraged to the chair of this committee, Dr Cathy Walton, or the director of Social Responsibility, Dr Giles Johnson.
 We’re proud holders of an Athena SWAN Bronze Award, an accreditation that recognises the enormous contribution and commitment of all of our staff - academic and non-academic, male and female - to equality, diversity and inclusion.